wkew/FTMSVisualization/README.md

 # 5-Interactive FTMS and Visualisation.ipynb

-This is an example Jupyter notebook - Python 2.7 - which demonstrates how the datashader package could be utilised to visualisation of full resolution mass spectral data without the need to install or share proprietary formats
+This is an example Jupyter notebook which demonstrates how the datashader package could be utilised to visualisation of full resolution mass spectral data without the need to install or share proprietary formats

 Package Versions this notebook has been tested & works on:
-* Python version: 2.7.12
+* Python version: 2.7.12 or 3.5.2
-* Pandas version: 0.19.2+0.g825876c.dirty
+* Pandas version: 0.19.2
 * Numpy version: 1.11.2
-* xarray version: 0.8.2
+* xarray version: 0.8.2 or 0.7.2
 * Datashader version: 0.4.0
 * Bokeh version: 0.12.3